omersaritemur3056/wallet/README.md

 2. Go to /db directory and run the files below.
    - Run the scripts in the e-wallet_ddl.sql file to create the schema and tables.
    - Run the scripts in the e-wallet_dml.sql file to insert the data necessary for the application to run.
+3. Build the project in the current directory.
+   - ```mvn clean install```
+   - Run ```docker compose up``` command in it.
+4. Go to the wallet-service module and run the jar file under the target file.
+   - java -jar target/wallet-service-1.0.0.jar
+5. Go to the wallet-frontend module and run the npm commands below.
+   - npm install
+   - npm start

 ```
 {